chungg/traquer/README.md

 Indicators where the direction may signify opportunities.
 The slope and trajectory of the indicator are more important than the actual value.

+### volatility
+Indicators that measure the price movement, regardless of direction.
+In essence, it is signaling whether there is a trend or not generally based on the delta between the highest and lowest prices in period.
+It may also be represented as channels for which it expects prices to fall within.

 ### volume
 Indicators that factor in how much an asset has been traded in a period of time.
 Depending on indicator, it may be a momentum indicator or trend indicator.